 ● Register – it is completely free.
 Sometimes contributor’s account is separate to buyer’s account so you have to choose whether you want to sell or buy images (or you can do both).

-● Submit a copy of your ID - not required by all agencies, but this is their security policy for payment purposes and you have to comply if you want to start selling your photos there.
+● Submit a copy of your ID – not required by all agencies.
+This is their security policy for payment purposes and you have to comply if you want to start selling your photos there.

-● Read contributors tutorial - not all agencies insist on doing this, but believe me, it is really helpful, as you can learn about their image technical requirements, types of licenses, model and property releases, quality and type of photos they look for (and other media if they accept vectors, footage, audio, etc.), and in future it will help you streamline an uploading process.
-Once you have read it, you might be required to:
+● Read contributors tutorial – not all agencies insist on doing this, but it is really helpful.
+You can learn about technical requirements, types of licenses, model and property releases, quality and type of photos they look for.
+Keep in mind that in the future it will help you streamline your uploading process.

-● Pass a test (some call it quiz) - it should be easy and you just need to pay attention to details described in tutorials to be able to answer all questions correctly.
-Once passed you have to:
+● Pass a test (or quiz) – it should be easy and you just need to pay attention to details described in tutorials.
+It will help you answer all questions correctly.

-● Submit your sample artwork for review - it depends on the agency, some sites require 3 sample images (iStock), some require 10 (Shutterstock), and some may ask you to send a .zip file containing your sample photos (PhotoDune).
-Once approved:
+● Submit your sample artwork for review.
+It depends on the agency, but some sites require 3 sample images (iStock), some require 10 (Shutterstock).
+Some may ask you to send a .zip file containing your sample photos.

 ● Voilà!
 Start uploading your images!